 Many disorders can affect the digestive system.
 A disabled child and their parents may seek SSI eligibility for digestive conditions like hepatic dysfunction, inflammatory bowel disease, and malnutrition.

 Medical documentation for these disorders may be lengthy, depending on the condition.
 Some families may need to provide pathology reports, x-ray results, and radionuclide scan results.
-The SSA also considers the treatment your child receives, if any, and how responsive your child has been to the treatment thus far.
+Social Security also considers the treatment your child receives, if any, and how responsive your child has been to the treatment thus far.

 10. Genitourinary Disorders